developer-onizuka/What_is_AzureAD/README.md

   - You must be a owner of the subscription if you are going to associate the subscription with a Azure AD tenant.
   - One Azure AD tenant can be associated with sevral subscriptions.
 Example, Prod/Dev subscriptions and IT/HR subscriptions can be associated with a Azure AD tenant.
 It is convienent to manage security roles and billings.
 - Step5: Manage Role-Based Access Control (RBAC)
-  - Assign an RBAC role to a resouce (Virtual Machine or storage account)
+  - Assign an RBAC role to a Azure AD user to control Virtual Machine or storage account.
      - Top three RBAC roles are Owner, Contributer and Reader.
   - Create a custom role if you can not find any suitable roles for your organization
   - Determine who has access to a resource